 I am not fond of Switzerland Real Estate.
 Houses are extremely expensive.
 In my region, you rent a four bedroom villa for about 2000 CHF.
 You can buy it for at least 600’000 CHF.
 And these are the lowest price here.
 And my region is not very expensive compared to some parts of Switzerland.
 That is already a price-to-rent ratio of 25.
 Which is considered high already.
 Some regions and cities have much higher price-to-rent ratios.
 There is another big issue of owning a house in Switzerland.
 Even if you live in your house, you pay a tax as if you were getting a rent out of it.
 It does not make sense.
-No wonders Switzerland is one of the country with the lowest home owners.
+No wonders Switzerland is one of the countries with the lowest homeowners.
 The only advantage is that home loans are currently very low.

 Overall, renting and buying a house in Switzerland is very expensive.
-And eve with very low-interest rates, it is not a very good investment to buy a house in Switzerland.
+And even with very low interest rates, it is not a very good investment to buy a house in Switzerland.
 Currently, I do not think it is a smart investment move to buy a house in Switzerland for living in.
 If it is the only way to live exactly where you want, it is another story.
 And if you buy to rent to other persons, it could be interesting.
 I am not entirely set on this subject.
 I just do not like the current state of real estate in Switzerland.

 4. Swiss Public Transportation

-I hate Swiss Public Transportation system.
+I hate the Swiss Public Transportation system.
 I did not realize this until I went to other countries.
 It is not the worse quality for sure.
 But the price is insane.
 It is not public transportation, it is rich transportation.
 To go from my home to the city center, it cost 7.60 CHF.
 It is only a 20 minutes trip.
 And if I want to go back, I have to pay it again.
 No return ticket… Come on!
 Trains are even more expensive.
 A return ticket from my city (Fribourg) cost 84 CHF!
-That is a one hour and a half train.
+That is one hour and a half train.
 If you do not have an all-inclusive subscription, it is always better to take your car.